 Stroop Executive Function Test

-This Stroop test is one of the best executive function performance tests for measuring selective attention, cognitive flexibility, and processing speed.
+This Stroop test is one of the best executive function assessment tests for measuring selective attention, cognitive flexibility, and processing speed.
 You are asked to name the ink color of words that spell out color names that are incongruent with the ink color (e.g., the word “green” written in red ink).
 Your ability to ignore the distractions created by the incorrect colors is informative.

 Tower of London Executive Function Test